Criticism of Starbucks: Andrew Schultz's support for Israel and the hoax letter

 The hoax letter claiming that Schultz had donated money to the Israeli military was actually written by an Australian weblogger, Andrew Winkler, who has admitted fabricating the document.
 Starbucks responded to these claims, widely circulated on the internet, stating that "Neither Chairman Howard Schultz nor Starbucks fund supports the Israeli Army.
 Starbucks is a non-political organization and does not support individual political causes".
 The protests against Starbucks derived from the Winkler letter were not the first; earlier protests occurred in June 2002 in Cairo, Dubai and Beirut universities in response to Schultz's criticism of Yasser Arafat.
-Starbucks has been a regular target of activists protesting against Israel's role in the Gaza War over the claims.
-Although the claim of support was published on the official Starbucks website which was later removed.
+Starbucks was a regular target of activists protesting against Israel's role in the 2008 Gaza War over the claims.

 Organizations have urged a boycott of Starbucks, accusing Starbucks of serving as an ally of Israeli militarists.
-Starbucks was forced to close a store in Beirut, Lebanon due to demonstrators shouting anti-Israel slogans and causing customers to flee.
-Demonstrators hung several banners on the shop's window and used white tape to paste a Star of David over the green-and-white Starbucks sign.
+In 2009, demonstrators in Beirut hung several banners on the shop's window and used white tape to paste a Star of David over the green-and-white Starbucks sign.
 They also distributed a letter saying, Schultz "...is one of the pillars of the American Jewish lobby and the owner of the Starbucks," which they said donates money to the Israeli military.
-On January 2009, two Starbucks stores in London were the target of vandalism by pro-Palestinian demonstrators who broke windows and reportedly ripped out fittings and equipment after clashes with riot police.
+In January 2009, anti-Israeli demonstrators broke windows of two Starbucks stores and reportedly ripped out fittings and equipment after clashes with riot police.
 Starbucks, which previously operated locations in Israel, under a partnership with Delek Group of Israel, stated that they did not close the Israeli locations due to political reasons, but due to market challenges.

-US military shared email
+The Gaza War

+Calls for a boycott were again started as a result of the Gaza war following a legal dispute with Starbucks Workers United.
+On October 9, two days after the initial Hamas attack against Israel, Starbucks Workers United reposted an image of a bulldozer tearing down a portion of Israel's border fence with the caption, "Solidarity with Palestine!"
+The post was shortly removed.
+Starbucks alleges that it received more than one thousand complaints and some threats against employees from customers who believed that Starbucks endorsed the message.
+After the union refused to stop using the company name and a similar logo, Starbucks filed suit for trademark infringement.
+Starbucks Workers United counter-sued Starbucks, alleging that the company had defamed it by implying that it supports terrorism.
+A consumer boycott ensued.
+The company reportedly lost $11 billion in market value partially as a result of the boycotts from November to December 2023.

+Starbucks reported a 47% increase in net income in its 2024 quarterly report, reaching $558 million.
+However, global sales fell by 2%, while total revenue grew to $3.8 billion.
+The decline in performance was attributed to international sanctions following the company’s stance on the Israeli-Palestinian conflict.
+Additionally, Starbucks experienced its sixth consecutive quarter of sales declines in the United States.